 We have previously pointed out that use of multiple metrics will be valuable for examining extreme weather impacts in resource adequacy assessments.
 The NYISO assessed one type of extreme weather event, an extended wind lull, in its 2021-30 Comprehensive Reliability Plan (CRP).
-The NYISO's wind lull study examined 18 extended wind lull event scenarios which considered loss of all off-shore or land-based wind facilities for one full week due to wind lull events.
-These wind lull scenarios were simulated using GE-MARS which included the calculation of all three metrics.
+The NYISO's wind lull study examined twelve extended wind lull event scenarios which considered loss of all off-shore or land-based wind facilities for one full week due to wind lull events.6 These wind lull scenarios were simulated using GE-MARS which included the calculation of all three metrics.

-&lt;sup>4 One such paper that discusses "maximum shortfall" was submitted to the 2021 NERC Probabilistic Analysis Forum, Beyond 1-day-in-10, by Derek Stenclik of Telos Energy.
+4 One such paper that discusses "maximum shortfall" was submitted to the 2021 NERC Probabilistic Analysis Forum, Beyond 1-day-in-10, by Derek Stenclik of Telos Energy.

-&lt;sup>5 Based on a paper submitted to the 2021 NERC Probabilistic Analysis Forum, Beyond 1-day-in-10, by Derek Stenclik of Telos Energy.
+5 Based on a paper submitted to the 2021 NERC Probabilistic Analysis Forum, Beyond 1-day-in-10, by Derek Stenclik of Telos Energy.

 In the tables below we have chosen one of the NYISO's wind lull scenarios from the 2021-30 CRP to illustrate the application of multiple metrics for extreme weather assessments.
 This scenario assumes loss of all off-shore wind facilities -- with an assumed nameplate capacity of 6,098 MW in Zones J and K -- for one full week during the week with the highest offshore wind capacity factor.
-Table 3A provides details of the NYISO staff's study results taken from NYISO 2021-30 CRP's Figure 76.
+The model for this scenario further assumed 70x30 base load at criterion.7 Table 3A provides details of the NYISO staff's study results taken from NYISO 2021-30 CRP's Figure 76.